evatitan/JSprojects/README.md

 The player has to click on a color they think matches the RGB value.
 ## tip calculator
 A tip calculator
+## todo list
+Use JavaScript and HTML, CSS to make a dynamic, interactive lists where users can add, edit, delete and remove items.